wengellen/mapproject/README.md

 ## Neighborhood Map Project

-This is a website created for **Udacity's Front End Developor Nanodegree Program** that utilizes Goolge Map.
+This is a website created for **Udacity's Front End Developor Nanodegree Program** that utilizes Google Map.

 ### Demo